I’m driven to create joy.

-I care about young people because of the hellish combo of “neutral” history-telling and how our postcodes affect our life chances.
-Working in creative fields means inheriting the legacies of how “impartiality” in the arts and public services has and continues to breed ignorance, racism, and misinformation.
-This disproprortionately affects young BPOCs and I try to do my best to have hope and make sure that my age mates and older do right by them.
+I care about young people because the arts can do so much better to make young people feel like they’re wonderful people who can accomplish anything they put their mind to.
+Working in creative fields means reckoning with how our postcodes affect our life chances, and how we have inherited the legacies of how “impartiality” in the arts and public services.
+Enforcing neutrality in cultural spaces has and continues to breed ignorance and misinformation.
+This disproprortionately affects young BPOCs.
+I try to do my best to have hope and make sure that my age mates and older do right by them.

 I connect the dots because my love of history has instilled a holistic approach to life.
 What does that mean for how I work?
+I don’t see things in a linear way, I think “sideways” and see connections.
 I look at legacies of empire in real-time, I work between regions, and between programming and marketing teams.
 All this means is if you’re someone asks questions like “How can I talk about the empire when my organisation and local area is predominantly white?”
 Or “How can I improve the recruitment for my youth programmes?”
 Get in touch.

 What I don’t do is one-off D&I workshops.